GitEiko/ECS657UGame/README.md

 ## Features

 -   **First-Person Perspective (FPS)**: Move through the hospital with traditional FPS controls.
--   **Interaction System**: Pick up and throw objects using mouse controls.
+-   **Interaction System**: Pick up, throw, interact with objects using mouse controls.
 -   **Enemy AI**: A doctor enemy will chase you, adding tension to the gameplay.
--   **Hospital Environment**: Explore a hospital with multiple rooms, each with multiple entrances, setting the stage for future puzzles and challenges.
+-   **Hospital Environment**: Explore a hospital with multiple rooms, each with multiple entrances, setting the stage for puzzles and challenges.

-In the final game, detailed puzzles will be introduced, along with additional story elements and a brand new environment to fully immerse the player in the hospital escape scenario.
-For now, the interaction system and AI give a taste of what’s to come.